 Big Bang created equal amount of matter and anti-matter.

-• This is one among the greatest unsolved problems in physics.
-11/4/2017
+- This is called baryon asymmetry. - This is one among the greatest unsolved problems in physics.

 Remember THIS Guy!
 He predicted that the neutrino and anti-neutrino are exactly the same.